ashutoshmjain/gita/src/mathuraLanding.md

 ‘Text’ was the new medium...

 To the speech-only world, it was a new way to store and send information - somewhat similar to addition of digital to our analog communication.
 Not only did it demand new scribing skills, it also meant the populations must learn to read -  beyond a select class of intellectuals.
 New tools such as reed pens, ink and palm leaves became common place -  just as we mass adopted general purpose computers.
-Superior neural network (`Ganesa`) was invoked to usher humanity into this new era, just the way we are setting up LLMs[^mystical].
+Superior neural network (`Ganesa`) was invoked to usher humanity into this new era, just the way we are setting up chatGPT, Gemini, Llama and Grok LLMs[^mystical].
 It isn't hard to imagine "AI enabled humans" would scale new highs of conscious experience in the same manner as "text" enabled we did - versus our speech-only ancestors - a quantum jump[^jump] !

 <div style="padding-left:40px;font-size:0.9em;">